 iPhonedo - March 14, 2011 at 5:49pm

-no need to defend apple but if iTunes didn't get into music business people would be downloading music illegally.
+No need to defend Apple, but if iTunes didn't get into the music business, people would be downloading music illegally.
 And I think that would have been worse.
-In some countries record labels pay the pirates to have their music because it reaches a wide audience.
-That's what's up in the rest of the world while one of the biggest rockstars ever finally aged and don't know where to attack because he doesn't get the new life style.
+In some countries, record labels pay the pirates to have their music because it reaches a wide audience.
+That's what's up in the rest of the world while one of the biggest rockstars ever finally aged and doesn't know where to attack because he doesn't get the new lifestyle.

 0